torvalds/linux/Documentation/arch/powerpc/associativity.rst

 ex:
 { primary domainID index, secondary domainID index, tertiary domainID index.. }

-Linux kernel uses the domainID at the primary domainID index as the NUMA node id.
+GNU/Linux kernel uses the domainID at the primary domainID index as the NUMA node id.
-Linux kernel computes NUMA distance between two domains by recursively comparing if they belong to the same higher-level domains.
+GNU/Linux kernel computes NUMA distance between two domains by recursively comparing if they belong to the same higher-level domains.
 For mismatch at every higher level of the resource group, the kernel doubles the NUMA distance between the comparing domains.